 It is possible especially when the infestation is light, for do it yourself pest control to be effective.
 Many products are available from veterinary practices, and other locations that can be used to spray your house against fleas.
 Products have been designed to allow a low concentration of insecticide to be used by untrained homeowners in their own homes.
 In light infestation type situations these can be quite effective.
 Most of these products have a low concentration of insecticide and in some cases a growth regulator.
 As with all products of this type, you must adhere to the direction as to its use, especially in relation to application rates

 Professional pest control

-It is not possible for untrained individuals to access high concentration insecticides, these are a professional pest control product, and can only be used safely by suitably trained and qualified professionals.
-It is more than likely, if you are thinking that you need a high concentration insecticide, because you first attempts seem not to be working.
-If you find yourself in this position, contact a professional.
-Don’t go out and buy multiple tins of insecticide and fill your house with fumes and insecticide, this is without doubt not safe for you or your pet.
+It is not possible for untrained individuals to access high concentration insecticides.
+These are a professional pest control product, and can only be used safely by suitably trained and qualified professionals.
+If you feel that your efforts have not been effective, contact a professional.
+Don’t go out and buy multiple tins of insecticide and fill your house with fumes and insecticide, as this is without doubt not safe for you or your pet.
 Also, bear in mind that once a flea infestation takes hold it can take a few months to get on top of it due to the pupal stage of the flea life-cycle, which is very resistant to being killed.
 The pupae must hatch into an adult flea before it can be killed by any flea treatments applied.

 In 2007, 78,795 flea products were sold in PDSA Pet Aid hospitals during summer months, compared to 64,213 in the winter.